hluce1/week4/index.md

 <h2> Design Decisions </h2>

-<p align="justify">The site took inspiration from the above website designs and lead to the following design decisions:
+<p>The site took inspiration from the above website designs and lead to the following design decisions: </p>

 * Making the main responsive content the Tocumwal stories section and the contact form.
 Using flex boxes and containers to create these sections.